DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

   tags: ['otel instrumentation']
 ---

-Datadog's support for OpenTelemetry instrumentations allows you to leverage community-built OpenTelemetry-compatible instrumentations.
-You can extend Datadog's tracing capabilities to these frameworks, ensuring no part of your tech stack is left unmonitored.
+Datadog's support for OpenTelemetry instrumentations allows you to use OpenTelemetry-compatible instrumentations.
+You can extend Datadog's tracing capabilities to these frameworks.
+This provides observability for libraries not covered by Datadog SDKs without changing SDKs.

 ## Prerequisites